Overview

 'Public works' are defined as being works undertaken, or proposed to be undertaken, by or on behalf of the Crown or for public statutory bodies, but does not include works undertaken by or on behalf of municipal councils.

-If you have any questions or need further information, get in touch via the contact details below.
+If you have any questions or feedback, please get in touch via the contact details below.

 North East Link Authority